openworm/owmeta-core/examples/README.md

 To run others (those that connect with `default.conf`) you need to have a database set up.

-To set up a database, you can run `owmeta.loadData` in the project root directory (there is also an example of creating the database in owmeta's main README).
+To set up a database, you can run `owmeta_core.loadData` in the project root directory (there is also an example of creating the database in owmeta's main README).

 *Note:* These examples assume that you are running them in the directory they're stored in.